Inclement Weather Policy

 Georgetown Law will make its own determination of whether to close early and cancel late afternoon or evening classes and events, and whether to cancel Saturday and/or Sunday classes and events.
 In such cases, an announcement, including the status of the library, will be posted to the Georgetown Law main website (http://www.law.georgetown.edu) and recorded on the main switchboard number at (202) 662-9000 and the class cancellation line at (202) 662-9446.
 An announcement will also be sent by e-mail and text message via Georgetown’s Emergency Notification System (HOYAlert), and by e-mail via the Law Center’s e-mail system.
 All efforts will be made to post the announcement regarding canceling Saturday and/or Sunday classes and events by 6 a.m. on the day of the closing.

-The University has recently adopted a new policy that intends to ensure instructional continuity even when the University is closed due to inclement weather.
+The University has recently adopted a new policy that intends to ensure instructional continuity even when the University is closed due to inclement weather or liberal leave.
 The Law Center plans to use telephones and web conferencing tools for instructional continuity.
 Faculty are asked to plan ahead in order to be ready to teach remotely so that classes do not need to be cancelled during those times.
 Instituting this new policy necessitates some advance planning in order to teach from alternate locations.
 Faculty will always have a choice of holding a makeup class, however, we hope to move towards a practice of instructional continuity and avoid the complicated rescheduling process that often follows a closure.

 An overview of the two options we have identified for remote teaching is outlined below.
 We highly encourage faculty to review the information before hand and decide in advance which option they prefer.
 Any questions you have can be addressed to the Technology Service Desk.